3Edges/LdapGraphLoader/README.md

 * Support for Organization Entity hierarchies
 * Support for LDIF Source files
+* Support SSL connections
+* Determine if multi-threading can help performance
-* Determine better/faster ways to create nodes and relationships in Neo4J
+* Determine better/faster ways to create nodes and relationships in Neo4J.
+In particular: batch loads.
 * REST API server to trigger all actions through REST.
 * A Web UI for integration in the Cloud.